|

 the event.
 It has also been done the night before, or even the weekend

-has been done for one candidate who lives thousands of ocean miles away
+done for one candidate who lives thousands of ocean miles away from the

-from the rest of the Order.
-It is the candidate's choice as to when the
+rest of the Order.
+It is the candidate's choice as to when the vigil

 The elevation ceremony itself contains elements of: